aryanrajtrangham/Courses_from_priyanshu/Rasa.md

 ## Rasa NLU Pipeline

-- A sequece of processing steps used to extract specific text features & train certain components which allow the model to learn the underlying patterns from the provided examples.
+- A sequence of processing steps used to extract specific text features & train certain components which allow the model to learn the underlying patterns from the provided examples.
 - So in RASA, we can define the steps for classifying an intent and extracting entities.
 - Rasa has inbuilt models for doing this.
 - This is done in a config.yml file.

 ## Process Pipeline Notes

-- Define the processing stages the incoming user messages will have to go through untill the model output is produces.
+- Define the processing stages the incoming user messages will have to go through until the model output is produces.
 - Sequence Matters!
 - Rasa NLU, by default, comes with a bunch of prebuilt components (& even pipelines) for us to use.
 - Once the pipeline is defined: Each component is called once after another & produced the output which is either directly added to Rasa NLU model output, or used an input or other components.